isomerpages/mlaw-acd/news/enforcement/_posts/2025-06-19-post-Ministry of Law imposes Composition Sum on Singapore Precious Metals Exchange Pte Ltd and its CEO.md

 <p><strong>Composition of AML/CFT offences</strong>
 </p>
 <p></p>
-<p>Breaching of CDD-related requirements and failure to implement adequate
+<p>Breaching of customer due diligence-related requirements and failure to
-programmes and measures to prevent money laundering and terrorism financing are offences punishable under sections 16(6) and 19(3) of the PSPM Act respectively, where the prescribed fine is not exceeding S$100,000 per offence.
+implement adequate programmes and measures to prevent money laundering and terrorism financing are offences punishable under sections 16(6) and 19(3) of the PSPM Act respectively, where the prescribed fine is not exceeding S$100,000 per offence.
 An officer, who by omission, is party to the commission of the same offences, shall be liable on conviction to a fine not exceeding S$100,000 for each offence under section 32(2) of PSPM Act.
 The offence is compoundable under section 31(1) of PSPM Act.</p>